 Can you visit one of the most beautiful islands in the world on a low budget?
 Yes, you can!
 I'll show you how to enjoy Boracay on less than 1000 PHP ($23 / €17) a day.

 Welcome to paradise.
-Situated in the heart of the Philippines, Boracay in the Philippines is the Côte d'Azur of Asia.
+Situated in the heart of the Philippines, Boracay is the Côte d'Azur of Asia.
 A place where actors and models escape to and lounge in the sun.
 The island is only 10 km² (4,000 sq mi), and is located 300 km (190 mi) south of Manila, the capital of the Philippines.

 Boracay is the kind of island you will never want to leave.